jamiephan/Battle.Net-Installer/README.md

+# Changes in the Fork:

+Simply Modifies the Logging function to allow the program run in non-console environment, e.g Github Workflow

 # Battle.Net Installer

 A tool for installing, updating and repairing games via Blizzard's Battle.net application.
 This tool can either be run directly or via command line using the below arguments.